Meet Our Instructors

 In her classes, Rachael is passionate about sharing the deeper philosophical reasons for practice, celebrating the movements and sensations of the body, and slowing down to explore the internal world of one’s self more fully.
 She serves as a guide, helping students to look inwards, discover what feels best in their body, and connect with their own intuition so that ultimately they can become their own teachers.

-Rachael is inspired daily by the beautiful, sometimes terrifying, and utterly mysterious dance of life.
+Rachael is inspired daily by the beautiful and utterly mysterious dance of life.